great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/connect/connect_snowflake.md

 9. Select **Run All** to allow the user with the `gx_role` role to access data on the Snowflake database and schema.

-## Get your GX Cloud access token and organization ID

-You'll need your access token and organization ID to set your access credentials.
-Don't commit your access credentials to your version control software.

-1. In GX Cloud, click **Settings** > **Tokens**.

-2. In the **User access tokens** pane, click **Create user access token**.

-3. In the **Token name** field, enter a name for the token that will help you quickly identify it.

-4. Click **Create**.

-5. Copy and then paste the user access token into a temporary file.
-The token can't be retrieved after you close the dialog.

-6. Click **Close**.

-7. Copy the value in the **Organization ID** field into the temporary file with your access token and then save the file.

-   GX recommends deleting the temporary file after you set the environment variables.

 ## Next steps

 - [Deploy the GX Agent](../deploy_gx_agent.md)